AnektrOn/new-beginning/CRITICAL_PROJECT_RULES.md

 # CRITICAL PROJECT RULES - NEVER BREAK THESE

+## 🚨 RULE #0: DEBUGGING METHODOLOGY (NEW - HIGHEST PRIORITY)

+**ALWAYS follow the systematic debugging process defined in `DEBUGGING_METHODOLOGY_RULES.md`**

+**NEVER debug visual issues without:**
+- Checking ALL CSS rules (including pseudo-elements)
+- Using browser dev tools to inspect the actual element
+- Following the systematic investigation order
+- Documenting the debugging process

+**IF you can't find the issue after 3 attempts, ask the user for help with browser dev tools inspection.**

 ## 🚨 RULE #1: ALWAYS READ USER PROMPTS CAREFULLY AND FOLLOW EXACTLY

 **NEVER:**